WolfieZero/templatie/README.md

 "What?
 No Version Number?"
 --------------------------

 For this project, no. The idea is that you use the file in it's current state and look through the code to see what you need and don't need.
+It's forever being updated and frequently... plus I hate versioning!
+There are a list of changes and date though if that make you happy?

 Changes